What Is The Function Of Hair Shaft? | Vital Hair Facts

 The Protective Role of Hair Shaft

-Hair Shaft as a Sensory Organ
+Hair Shaft and Sensory Function

 Mechanical Strength and Flexibility of Hair Shaft